Judgment No. 2458

 ILOAT Judgment(s): 2189

-procedure; application for execution; internal appeal; time limit; delay; execution of judgment; order; good faith; medical board; staff member's duties; request by a party
+procedure before the tribunal; application for execution; internal appeal; time limit; delay; execution of judgment; order; good faith; medical board; staff member's duties; request by a party